tibbotech/BP-Tester-Web/readme.md

-# Hexagon-Sensor-Test
+# Bus-Probe-Tester-Web

 To download the most recent project without installing GIT, please press the green "Clone or Download" button and select "Download ZIP".

-The Steps
+Accessing the Web Interface
 -------------------

-The following are the steps for setting up and polling our *Hexagon Sensors* using a TPP2(G2) with LCD and Keypad.

-1. *Upload* - The monitor and firmware is uploaded to the sensors

-2. *Set ID* - Each sensor is given a unique ID between 1 and 247

-3. *Scan* - A scan is carried out in order to detect each sensor

-4. *Poll* - The sensors are polled once every second and the latest values are displayed on screen

-Step 1: Uploading the Monitor and Firmware
+This application uses a web interface to allow the user to interact with Tibbo *Bus Probe Sensors*.
+In order to access the web interface, we must first know the IP address which has been assigned to the device.
+After loading the application to the device, open *Device Explorer* and take note of the IP address displayed next to the application.
+Then, navigate to that IP address using a web browser of your choosing.

+## Main Screen

+When the page loads, there are two menus to choose from.

+**Set Up Sensors** allows the user to:

+1. *Upload Monitor*
+2. *Upload Firmware*
+3. *Set ID*

+**Monitor Sensors** allows the user to:

+1. *Scan*
+2. *View Firmware Versions*
+3. *View Sensor Readings*

+Set Up Sensors Screen
 ------------------

+We must first ensure that the correct monitor and firmware are installed on the sensors.
+The first step is the uploading the monitor.

+### 1. Upload Monitor

-To begin, we must first ensure that the correct monitor and firmware are installed on the sensors.
-Start the **Hexagon-Sensor-Test** application and press the **Upload** button.
-Then,start the sensor in monitor mode by powering it on while holding the MD button on the sensor.
+Start the sensor in monitor mode by powering it on while holding the MD button on the sensor.
 The point of a pen or a pin can be used to press this MD button.
 If we have successfully started the sensor in monitor mode, the LED light will be solid green.

-Next, we upload the monitor by pressing the **Upload Monitor** button.
+Next, we upload the monitor by navigating to the **Upload Monitor** screen and pressing upload.
 A loading bar will display on the screen to update us on the progress.
 If successful, a message box will be displayed on the screen.
 To complete the installation, we remove the power from the sensor and power it on again.
 The red LED light will turn solid for a few seconds, then blinking green and solid red, and finally just blinking green.
 The monitor has been updated!

+### 2. Upload Firmware

 Next, we update the firmware.
 Once again, we start the sensor in monitor mode by powering it on while holding its MD button.
 This time, we press **Upload Firmware**.
 Again, a message box will be displayed if successful.
 In order to complete the installation, we must once more disconnect the power and reconnect again.